youwen5/web/routes/+colophon.typ

 #show: html-shim.with(title: "Colophon")

 This site was built with my custom static generator called
 #link("/luminite")[Luminite].
-It was written in Rust, and its unique feature is
+It was written in nightly Rust, and its unique
-that it uses #link("https://typst.app/")[Typst] as a scriptable markup language instead of something like Markdown.
+feature is that it uses #link("https://typst.app/")[Typst] as a scriptable markup language instead of something like Markdown.
 It outputs fully rendered organic fair-trade #smallcaps[html] that gets shipped straight from farm-to-user.
-No JavaScript virtual #smallcaps[dom] or frameworks here (I don't even ship a single line of JavaScript).
+No JavaScript virtual #smallcaps[dom] or frameworks here (the only JavaScript I ship is `highlight.js` and #link("/privacy")[analytics]).

 Styling is done with #link("https://tailwindcss.com/")[Tailwind], an insane way to do #smallcaps[css], saved only by the fact that it is better